Winemaker Igor Sill enlightens about the wonders of wild yeast and how it is so important for making wine

 Napa's volcanic Atlas Peak ridges, sitting between 1,200 and 2,200 feet in elevation, is the result of tectonic processes that formed the magic of its basaltic terroir, and a perfect setting for wild yeast.
 This high elevation moderates temperature extremes, allows for a longer growing season than the valley floor with an abundance of pure unadulterated clean air creating one of the finest locations for growing organic grapes in the world.
 This area is renowned for its superior Cabernet Sauvignon grapes swarming with a variety of native wild yeasts from the Saccharomyces cerevisiae (S. cerevisiae), Candida, Pichia and sometimes Hansenula genera to drive the initial fermentation energy.
 Though a varied number of yeast strains help to get the fermentation process moving, S. cerevisiae is the dominant strain that does the heavy lifting in virtually all wine fermentations.

 Wine is truly a living thing.

-As in art, music, science and life, the simplest of details can bear extraordinarily exceptional results.
+As in art, music, science, health and life, the simplest of details can bear extraordinarily exceptional results.

-Editor’s Note: Igor Sill precision farms a sustainable volcanic mountain vineyard on Napa’s Atlas Peak Mountain.
-He’s a passionate wine lover, winemaker, writer, Court of Master Sommeliers, attended UC Davis’ winemaking program, member of the Napa Valley Wine Technical Group, Judge for the International Wine Challenge, London; and holds his master's from Oxford University.
-He thanks Dr. Sondra Barrett, author of Wine’s Hidden Beauty and numerous other health related books and Derek Irwin for their much appreciated assistance, insights and contributions to this article. sillfamilyvineyards.com
+Igor Sill precision farms a sustainable eco-friendly volcanic mountain vineyard on Napa’s Atlas Peak Mountain, Sill Family Vineyards.
+He’s a passionate wine lover, winemaker, and writer.
+He is a member of the Court of Master Sommeliers, the Napa Valley Wine Technical Group, a judge for the International Wine Challenge in London, holds his master's from Oxford University and attended UC Davis' winemaking program.
+He thanks Dr. David Agus, Dr. Sondra Barrett, and Derek Irwin for their much appreciated assistance, insights and contributions to this article.